FRC1458/ReinforcementLearning/README.md

 Fast Mode: It gets rid of most the print statements.
 This can be used to run many iterations in a reasonable amount of time, like 1000+.

-Graphics: If you would like to see the robi
+Graphics: If you would like to see the robots actual path during 1 single iteration, when you are asked "Show graphics? (y or n):" respond with "a".